udexon/PhosCloudless/FSR2_Benefits.md

 - One of the many obstacles project owners of open source repositories are facing is fragmentation of programmers due to programming languages.
   - Next step is to recruit project owners to use Phos.
 Reward with Earn Money as You Learn.
+  - Highlight YAHUDI can be used to interface any programming language to Phos
+  - YAHUDI (cause) helps recruitment and training of new programmers for open source projects (effect).

   - https://github.com/udexon/PhosCloudless/blob/master/IDSLP.md#shellet-a-shell-embedded-within-a-program

 - Use learners as developers, one word at a time, Earn Money as You Learn.
 ID-less system.